Forecast: 'Divergent' Leaps Into Theaters -- Will It Be the Next YA Hit?

 Wes Anderson's The Grand Budapest Hotel expands to 304 locations this weekend.
 Last weekend, it earned $3.4 million from just 66 theaters; this weekend, it should have no problem grossing over $5 million.
 Meanwhile, Jason Bateman's Bad Words reaches 87 locations ahead of its nationwide expansion on March 28th.

-Bar for Success With its rabid fanbase and poor reviews, Divergent is the type of movie that will likely burn off quickly after opening weekend.
+With its rabid fanbase and poor reviews, Divergent is the type of movie that will likely burn off quickly after opening weekend.
 As a result, it's going to need a strong start—it doesn't need to match Twilight, but it should be opening over $50 million.
 Meanwhile, Muppets Most Wanted is fine if it opens over $20 million.